Want to checkout our Free Trial?

 On August 26, 2022, an Indiana bankruptcy judge denied the bankruptcy and blocked the smart move of 3M to temporarily prevent the lawsuits from moving forward.
 Following the bankruptcy decision, 3M is under a lot of pressure from investors to go for a settlement and compensate the victimized veterans.

 The two-day settlement talks were conducted on September 15, 2022, at the U.S. District Court in Pensacola, Florida, which did not yield any positive news.
-3M still believes that they can settle the lawsuit in bankruptcy court.
 The following settlement resumed on October 3, 2022.

 On October 23, 2022, the 11th Circuit granted 3M's request for a stay of an order by earplug MDL Judge Casey Rogers that barred 3M from appealing her MDL findings in the Aero bankruptcy matter.

-The automatic stay given to Aearo Technologies, a subsidiary of 3M, does not extend to 3M.
-This implies that 3M may theoretically still be a defendant in the earplug litigation.
+The automatic stay given to Aearo Technologies, a subsidiary of 3M did not extend to 3M.
+This implied that 3M may theoretically still be a defendant in the earplug litigation.
 On December 23, 2022, significant sanctions were imposed on 3M by the MDL Judge, preventing it from pursuing the Aearo bankruptcy.
 Rogers imposed this hitherto unheard-of penalty on 3M for what she called the company's "brazen exploitation of the legal process."
-The penalty prohibits 3M from absolving itself of responsibility for the earplug accusations by blaming Aearo Technologies.
+The penalty prohibited 3M from absolving itself of responsibility for the earplug accusations by blaming Aearo Technologies.

 On January 20, 2023, MDL Judge M. Casey Rodgers issued an order that terminated the court-sponsored settlement mediation that had continued on and off for the last year and a half.
-As per the court, 3M does not have any thought to reach a global resolution in the MDL.
-All the hope of 3M lies in the rejected bankruptcy strategy.
-Recent reports suggest that 3M has spent over $450 million on the earplug litigation.
+As per the court, 3M did not have any thought to reach a global resolution in the MDL.
+All the hope of 3M were in the rejected bankruptcy strategy.
+The reports suggested that 3M had spent over $450 million on the earplug litigation.

 3M Earplug Lawsuits 2023- Data Day